 Who provides the care

-Just as the starting point for coverage under your plan is whether the services and supplies are eligible dental services, the foundation for getting covered care is through our network.
-This section tells you about in-network providers and PCD's.
+Just as the starting point for coverage under your plan is whether the services and supplies are eligible dental services, the foundation for getting covered care is the dental provider.
+This section tells you about dental providers.